By Suzyika Nyimbili

 A scene from Lenshina's play showing some people who were shot down

 For a long time, this was not discussed and its discussion even now brings a lot of suspicion.
 Its not covered in the school curriculum except at University.
 These are the types of stories I write about and bring on stage to provoke somewhat "undesired" discussion and memory.
 Does that in any way meet the standards of memory in the auspices of memory studies?
 Well, I am not sure but its something I am keep to understand and read about more and maybe, get to write about as a chapter in my thesis.
-You can read one review of the play here
+You can read one review of the play here.

 There are others who have written and performed plays about how for instance the ethnic groups who now live in Zambia moved from present Democratic Republic of Congo and settled in Zambia.
 Others have written about traumatic experiences of the apartheid regime experiences in South Africa giving the written record a a more vivid portrayal.
 Does all this qualify to be referred to as memory media? maybe, or maybe not.